hzeller/upnp-display/README.md

 implemented with some effort, but isn't at this time.

 #### LCD Displays
+Most displays you can get are HD44780 compatible; There are as well 24x2 and 40x2 displays available (for not much more money).
+I found that 16 characters is a bit on the low side to display a useful amount without constant scrolling.
+If you get another display, change the #define LCD_DISPLAY_WIDTH in upnp-display.cc.

 We can't check the 'busy'-status of the LCD display, as we can't read from the interface (the LCD operats at 5V and the GPIO pins only tolerate 3.3V).
 Hence the handshake to the display is ensured by waiting after each write which should